 If your potential customers can’t easily find more information about your brand, you’re losing your customer.
 While 82% of smartphone users consult their phones before making a purchase, 28% are less likely to buy a company’s products if the website is difficult to navigate or doesn’t provide relevant information.

 In a world where information is accessible everywhere we go, consumers expect to find well-designed, mobile responsive sites that are easy to navigate.
 And when they don’t find a perfect site, they’re over it in less than 3 seconds.
 Keep your website up to date, mobile responsive, and utilize tools such as search engine optimization or search engine marketing to place your brand front and center in search results.

 Undivided attention is no longer a phrase that can describe an advertiser’s audience, so we have to adapt and fit in ads in the moments that matter.
-As you start thinking about your marketing strategy for 2019, consider how you can engage with your potential customers in these fleeting, yet pivotal moments.
+As you start thinking about your marketing strategy for next year, consider how you can engage with your potential customers in these fleeting, yet pivotal moments.